Obituaries for the week of July 12, 2017

 Mr. Flores is survived by his wife and children, Rachael Meadows Flores, Ava Grace Flores, and Noah Frank Flores, all of Milton, Fla.; three brothers, Glenn Flores (Jennifer) of Fruitland Park, Fla., Lenzy Flores of Cantonment, Fla. and Stephen Flores of Milton; mother and father-in-law, James (Dooley) and Vivian Mathis of Century, Fla.; sister and brother-in-law, Becky and Darrell Lambeth of Atmore, Ala. and a very special “Aunt” Linda Nowlin of Pensacola, as well as numerous nieces and nephews.

-Funeral services will be held Wednesday, July 5, 2017 at 3:30 p.m. at Johnson Quimby Funeral Home with Dr. David Spencer and Pastor Jonathan Russell officiating.
-Burial will follow at Pineview Cemetery in the Pineview Community off Hwy 113, 5 miles north of Flomaton, Ala.
+Funeral services were held Wednesday, July 5, 2017 at 3:30 p.m. at Johnson Quimby Funeral Home with Dr. David Spencer and Pastor Jonathan Russell officiating.
+Burial followed at Pineview Cemetery in the Pineview Community off Hwy 113, 5 miles north of Flomaton, Ala.

-The family will receive friends Wednesday, July 5, 2017 at 2 p.m. until service time at 3:30 p.m. at Johnson Quimby Funeral Home.
+The family received friends Wednesday, July 5, 2017 at 2 p.m. until service time at 3:30 p.m. at Johnson Quimby Funeral Home.

-Pall bearers will be Jerry Meadows, Chris Howard, John Zalusky, Mike Hilburt, Darrell Lambeth, and Nathan Carraway.
+Pall bearers were Jerry Meadows, Chris Howard, John Zalusky, Mike Hilburt, Darrell Lambeth, and Nathan Carraway.

 Johnson-Quimby Funeral Home.
 Inc. in charge of arrangements.